bricaud/bricaud.github.io/README.md

 [[ML3](https://arxiv.org/abs/2010.09453)] *Alexandru Mocanu, Benjamin Ricaud, Milos Cernak, Fast accuracy estimation of deep learning based multi-class musical source separation, Proceedings of the NLDL2022 conference, 2022.*

 ## Sparsity in data
 Prior to my work on graph signal processing and machine learning, I have worked on theoretical concepts in signal processing and graph signal processing such as sparsity and sparse signal representations [SP1, SP2, SP3].
-These concepts are universal and I believe of high importance in data science.
+These concepts are very general and appear in mathematics, physics and data science.
 The idea is to find representations of signals or data where the information is encoded in a sparse manner.
 "Summarizing" data with a smaller number of values is a key to compression as well as a to a clearer extraction, understanding and interpretability of the information within the data.
+This related to my background in Quantum Physics through the uncertainty principle.

 [[SP1](https://hal.archives-ouvertes.fr/file/index/docid/746976/filename/RicaudTorresani_OC.pdf)] *Benjamin Ricaud and Bruno Torrésani.
 Refined support and entropic uncertainty inequalities.
 IEEE Transactions on Information Theory, 59(7):4272–4279, 2013.*
 [[SP2](https://link.springer.com/content/pdf/10.1007/s10444-013-9323-2.pdf)] *Benjamin Ricaud and Bruno Torrésani.
 A survey of uncertainty principles and some signal processing applications.
 Advances in Computational Mathematics, 40(3):629–650, 2014.*
 [[SP3](https://documents.epfl.ch/users/s/sh/shuman/www/Papers/Conference/Ricaud_et_al_SPIE_2013.pdf)] *Benjamin Ricaud, David I Shuman, and Pierre Vandergheynst.
 On the sparsity of wavelet coefficients for signals on graphs.
 In Wavelets and Sparsity XV, volume 8858, page 88581L.
 International Society for Optics and Photonics, 2013.*

-## Generative AI

-I have started exploring the possibilities of Generative AI.
-Two new works have given interesting results.
-The first is a self-supervised model for microfossil classification [Mar24].
-It is very efficient for learning from a few labels.
-On the application side, it frees geologists from manual counting and classification of microfossils and hence is a great contribution to their field.
-The second work uses generative AI to denoise spectra from a Raman spectrometer and then uses the latent representation to classify biological vesicles [Jen24].
-This is very promising for the domain of nanophysics as well as for the use of more accurate spectrometry data for biology.

-[[Mar24](https://doi.org/10.1016/j.aiig.2024.100080)]  *Martinsen, Iver and Wade, David and Ricaud, Benjamin and Godtliebsen, Fred, The 3-Billion Fossil Question: How to Automate Classification of Microfossils, Artificial Intelligence in Geosciences, Volume 5, 2024.*
-[[Jen24](https://www.nature.com/articles/s41598-024-56788-7)] *Jensen M.N., Guerreiro E.M., Enciso-Martinez A., Kruglik, S.G., Otto C., Snir O., Ricaud B., Hellesø O.G., Identification of extracellular vesicles from their Raman spectra via self-supervised learning.
-Nature Sci Rep 14, 6791 (2024).*